• Primary Program Transportation and Infrastructure

 Biography

-Xun Xu is a research lead working on freight transport energy demand and freight transport big data.
+Xun Xu is a fellow working on freight transport energy demand and freight transport big data.
 His work has been published in Energy Policy.
 Prior to joining KAPSARC, he worked at the East West Center and in the Natural Resources and Environmental Management department of the University of Hawaii.
 Xun received his Ph.D. in economics from the University of Hawaii in 2015.

 Publications